Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Map of the Camino Primitivo

 If you are considering walking the pilgrimage route from Oviedo to Santiago de Compostela via the Original Way, here are the GPS tracks of our journey on the entire route, uploaded to Google maps.
-If you wish to download this GPS tracks (in KML format), for us on your device, click here for the zip file
+If you wish to download the GPS tracks (in KML format), for use on your device, click here for the zip file

 If you are comfortable using the Google Earth App on your device, you may wish to download this KML file with not only the GPS tracks for the route, but all the amenities placed on it as well!
 Click here for this zip file with features.
 Each feature can be clicked on for more information and booking.
 (You will need data for this feature to work).